Quantum resources of quantum and classical variational methods: Introduction

 Non-stabilizerness has recently been at the forefront of quantum information literature as more scalable techniques have emerged to quantitatively evaluate it \cite{haug2023efficient,haug_mps_2023,tarabunga2024nonstabilizerness,lami_mps_2023,ahmadi2024quantifying}.
 This progress allowed for the first exploration of non-stabilizerness evaluation for tensor networks~\cite{tarabunga2024nonstabilizerness,frau2024nonstabilizerness,White_2021}.

 At first sight, the notions of non-stabilizerness and classical variational principle are unrelated.
 One is designed to determine areas of potential quantum-computational advantage, the other to asses performance of classical, few-parameter ansätze.
-However, a key property we want from a variational ansätz is to faithfully approximate the sought-after state, beyond just its energy.
+However, a key property we want from a variational ansatz is to faithfully approximate the sought-after state, beyond just its energy.
 An interesting interplay with quantum information arises: classical variational ansätze are unrestricted by, for example, the Gottesmann-Knill theorem~\cite{gottesman1998}, and are allowed to converge to any point in the Hilbert space that minimize the energy regardless of where the exact solution lies with respect to the Clifford group.

 In this work, we perform a systematic benchmark for non-stabilizerness expressivity of classical and quantum variational ansätze using the transverse-field Ising model (TFIM), a common testbed model for variational methods.
 Specifically, we compare non-stabilizerness expressivity of neural quantum states, matrix product states, and a variational quantum eigensolver.
 We find that high energy precision is a necessary, but not always sufficient, condition for the few-parameter variational ansätze to express the non-stabilizerness of the model correctly.
 We observe that quantum variational methods generally show worse performance compared to the state-of-the-art classical methods.
-In the context of this work it means that even though the ansätz itself is quantum, it is worse at predicting the energy and non-stabilizerness of the exact wavefunction.
-Moreover, the variations in energy and non-stabilizerness accuracy across multiple repeats are much larger for the quantum variational method compared to the results from neural quantum states $-$ with the exception of at low field for the smallest simulation.
+In the context of this work it means that even though the ansatz itself is quantum, it is worse at predicting the energy and non-stabilizerness of the exact wavefunction.
+Moreover, the variations in energy and non-stabilizerness accuracy across multiple repeats are generally much larger for the quantum variational method compared to the results from neural quantum states.

 The outline of this paper is as follows.
 Section~\ref{sec:methods} provides an overview of methods and techniques used in this work: Section~\ref{sec:TFIM} briefly elucidates the specific Hamiltonian with which this work explores, Section \ref{sec:param_QS} details the three algorithms used for finding the ground state of the given Hamiltonian, and Section \ref{sec:non-stab} presents the measure of quantum resources that we use to assess the non-stabilizerness of the ground state wavefunctions obtained.
 Section \ref{sec:results} presents the comparison of the ground state energy and non-stabilizerness found using density matrix renormalization group (DMRG), neural quantum states (NQS), and a variational quantum eigensolver (VQE); this comparison focuses on the respective accuracies of different methods compared to exact diagonalization, the interplay between the energy and non-stabilizerness accuracies, and the fluctuations of their solutions with repeated runs.
 In Section~\ref{sec:conclusions} we discuss our findings and possible next steps in aligning classical and quantum variational methods.